-Crunchy yet butter textured, pleasantly sweet and delicious pine nuts are small edible seeds of female cone in a pine tree.
-Pine kernels are, indeed, very good source of plant derived nutrients, essential minerals, vitamins and "heart friendly" mono-unsaturated fatty acids that help benefit in reducing cholesterol levels in the blood.
+Crunchy yet buttery textured, pleasantly sweet, and delicious pine nuts are small edible seeds (kernels) of the female cone on a pine tree.
+Pine kernels are, indeed, a splendid source of plant-derived nutrients, essential minerals, vitamins, and "heart-friendly" monounsaturated fatty acids that help health immensely by reducing bad cholesterol levels in the blood.

-Botanically, pine trees belong to the family of Pinaceae, in the genus: Pinus.
-Some of the common names are pinon nuts, pignoli, cedar nuts, chilgoza, pinyon pinenuts...etc.
+Botanically, pines belong to the family of Pinaceae, in the genus: Pinus.
+Some of the common names are pinon nuts, pignoli, cedar nuts, chilgoza, pinyon pinenuts, etc.

 |Pine nut kernels.|